Use safe travel practices

 - Assume that all devices—computers, laptops, tablets, and mobile phones—will be hacked.

 Don't allow your personal information or sensitive University assets to be taken for ransom.
 Sanitize devices of sensitive personal information or sensitive University information before taking them with you.

-- Prepare your laptop for travel:
+- Prepare your device(s) for travel:

-- Precautions for mobile devices:
+- Extra precautions for mobile devices:

 - Turn on the passcode lock feature available on most devices.

 - Use strong passwords when possible: at least 8 characters, alpha-numeric and symbols.

 - Configure the auto-lock settings to lock your device after a few minutes of inactivity and require a passcode to unlock it.

 - Configure remote lock, remote locate, and remote wipe settings.